SirRuBick/nvim/README.md

 - new terminal should activate vitual environment if source is
 - write some snippets
 - set up markdown note taking system
-- linter configs
-- optional: autocmd for linter
+- use ruff for python linter?

 ### Learn Neovim
 - vim fuigitive